flomio/xamarin-bindings/README.md

 ## Feedback

 Let us know if you have any questions by creatings a Github issue or posting on [our Forums.](https://flomio.com/forums/forum/ask-the-flomies/)

+## Credit

+Made for Spark Eleven https://www.sparkeleven.com.au to help them integrate the Flomio SDK into their Xamarin projects